flabat/aws-multicast-demo/README.md

 To stop the python scripts  press CTRL+C.

 ## Test multicast connectivity using `omping`

+To learn more about `omping`, you can visit the project documentation site [here](https://linux.die.net/man/8/omping)

 The `omping`  tool needs the IP addresses of the instances you want to test connectivity, replace the 10.99.x.x addresses in the command below with your own and run the command on all terminal sessions starting with the BastionHost: